 Producer Class

 This class models a producer of the economy.
-The producer have a function of production and they try to maximize the profit.
+The producer has a function of production and tries to maximize the profit.
 The production function relates physical output of a production process to physical inputs or factors of production.
 It is a mathematical function that relates the maximum amount of output that can be obtained from a given number of inputs.
 The production function, therefore, describes a boundary or frontier representing the limit of output obtainable from each feasible combination of inputs.

 Instance Variables

-The instance variable noOfGoods and noOfFactors are used to pass on to the consumer object how many goods and factors in the economy exists.
+The instance variable noOfGoods and noOfFactors are used to pass on to the consumer object how many goods and factors in the economy exist.
 We use a “parameterDictonary” that contains all parameters that define the production function (Fi= total of goods, Xi,Psi).

 Profit function (self, inputList, p, r)

-This instance function takes the parameters self, inputList, p and r. inputList as an array that has the length of number of goods plus “p” and number of factors plus “r”.
+This instance function takes the parameters self, inputList, p and r. inputList is as an array that has the length of number of goods plus “p” and number of factors plus “r”.
 After do the total summation profits and cost this return the value of the total profit.

 Inverted profit function